eprbell/rp2/README.dev.md

 ```
     def _seek_non_exhausted_acquired_lot_before_index(self, acquired_lot_list: List[InTransaction], last_valid_index: int) -> Optional[AcquiredLotAndAmount]:
 ```
-* write the body of the methods.
+* write the body of the method.
 The parameters/return values are:
   * `acquired_lot_list`: the list of acquired lots to select from according to the accounting method.
 The list is in ascending chronological order;
   * `last_valid_index`: only elements from 0 to (and including) `last_valid_index` can be accessed and selected.
-Accessing elements outside this range is incorrect and would cause undefined results;
+IMPORTANT: accessing elements outside this range is incorrect and causes undefined results;
   * it returns `None` if it doesn't find a suitable lot or `AcquiredLotAndAmount`, which captures a new acquired lot and its remaining amount.
-Note that the amount can be less than the `crypto_in` field of the acquired lot.
-Since lots can be fractioned, the remaining amount can be less than `crypto_in`.
+Note that, since lots can be fractioned, the remaining amount can be less than `crypto_in`.
 In the body of the function use `_has_partial_amount()` and `_get_partial_amount()` to check if the lot has a partial amount and how much it is.

 * Add a `validate_acquired_lot_ancestor_timestamp()` method to the class with the following signature:
 ```